 The relationship between forecast bias and the magnitude of the actual biases in teachers' VA scores (which CFR-I call "teacher-level bias") depends on an auxiliary parameter - the correlation between teachers' causal effects and the bias in their scores - that is not identified by the quasi-experiment.
 If this correlation is assumed to be zero, as in nearly all past work, my results imply that the bias component of VA scores is 10-20% as large, in variance terms, as the component reflecting teachers' causal effects.
-The assumption of zero correlation is unfounded, however.
-If it is loosened, teacher-level bias could be as small as 4% or as large as 100% of the variance of teachers' true effects.
-Horvath (2015) estimates the correlation to be -0.3; if so, my estimates imply that the variance of the bias is nearly 35% of the variance of teachers' causal effects.

-Bias of this magnitude would lead to substantial misclassification of teachers with unusual assignments (e.g., those thought to be particularly effective with advanced or delayed students), and thus has important implications for their use in teacher evaluations.6 Teachers may be unfairly rewarded or punished based on the students they are assigned, and all teachers will face perverse incentives to "game" their evaluations by altering these assignments, potentially reducing allocative efficiency.
+Bias of this magnitude would lead to substantial misclassification of teachers with unusual assignments (e.g., those thought to be particularly effective with advanced or delayed students), and thus has important implications for their use in teacher evaluations.
+Teachers may be unfairly rewarded or punished based on the students they are assigned, and all teachers will face perverse incentives to "game" their evaluations by altering these assignments, potentially reducing allocative efficiency.
 Moreover, the incentives that rewards and sanctions are meant to create will be attenuated, as many will be allocated or withheld based on factors other than effective teaching.